NiharAcharya883/New_Learnings/Docker/Notes.md

 --> Executable file - to build docker container
 --> A Dockerfile is usually used to define how the image is built.

+--> docker image sare build of different layers. (base layer at the bottom and container layer is at the top)

+# Difference between Docker and virtual machine
+--> docker only virtualizes application layer while VM virtualizes both application layer and Host OS Kernel